firecow/swarm-app/README.md

 # What?
-Swarm-App deploys services to docker swarm in a controlled manner.
+Deploy application stacks to docker swarm in a controlled manner.

 # Why?